Sadaf Hussain2023-01-03T08:43:48+00:00

 Coaching Qualifications UKCC Level 2

-Sadaf Hussain is a towering left-arm quick who has lorded Pakistani domestic cricket for over a decade.
-He stimulates a sense of curiosity as to why he hasn’t gained a national call-up, despite being one of domestic cricket’s best seamers.
+Sadaf Hussain is a Dallas (Texas, USA) based (B1/B2 visa holder) towering left-arm quick who lorded Pakistani domestic cricket for over a decade.
+He stimulates a sense of curiosity as to why he never gained a national call-up, despite being one of domestic cricket’s best seamers.
 Standing six feet five inches, Hussain is built like a bowler destined for greatness.
 It is his near-perfect record in the domestic circuit that raises several unanswered questions every time he is neglected by selectors.

 After 97 first-class matches, Hussain has a mammoth collection of 415 wickets at an average of 20.32 (25 five-wicket bags and 5 ten-wicket match hauls) with best match figures of 15 for 154.
 His List-A record is equally impressive - 139 wickets in 68 matches at an average of 21.79, including 10 four-wicket and 3 five-wicket hauls.